Lehigh Coal and Navigation Company: 20th century

+21st century

-The earlier company, called "the Old Company" had owned and operated an extensive system of coal mines in Carbon and Schuylkill Counties, two canals, the Lehigh Canal and the Delaware Division of the Pennsylvania Canal, the historic Mauch Chunk & Summit Hill Railway (MC&SH or Summit Hill and Mauch Chunk Railroad), the funicular railway called the Ashley Planes, and a railroad system, the Lehigh and Susquehanna Railroad (L&S).
+The earlier company, called "the Old Company" had owned and operated an extensive system of coal mines in Carbon and Schuylkill Counties, two canals, the Lehigh Canal and the Delaware Division of the Pennsylvania Canal, the historic Mauch Chunk & Summit Hill Railway, Ashley Planes, and the Lehigh and Susquehanna Railroad (L&S).

 The L&S extended from the foot of River Street in Wilkes Barre and North Branch Canal docks at Wilkes Barre, Pennsylvania on the Susquehanna River to the Lehigh River Gorge past Mauch Chunk, Allentown and Easton, Pennsylvania.
 In the 1870s, the L&S was leased to the Central Railroad of New Jersey), which extended the route into a Scranton-NYC prestige line.
 It also built the Mauch Chunk Switchback Railway to move coal.

-Demise of the new company

-In the mid-1960s, LC&N ceased its operations, and eventually the railroad revenues which had kept it awash in cash flow, failed with the crisis and collapse of U.S. railroads, leases held by leaseholders such as the Central Railroad of New Jersey (subsidiary: Lehigh and Susquehanna Railroad), Lehigh and New England Railroad and the Lehigh Valley Railroad (and a few others being liquidated) with most mainlines being forced into Conrail.
-Today the mainline pioneered by the LC&N are still the mainstay of several key transportation corridors in Northeastern Pennsylvania and operated by Norfolk-Southern, or Reading, Blue Mountain and Northern Railroads.

-Like other Pennsylvania mining companies, Lehigh Coal and Navigation Company was criticized for polluting the environment, and received several legal notices and fines.
-The LCAN company (re-branding) was founded by James J. Curran, a Schuylkill County attorney.
-In 2004, the re-incarnated company was forced into bankruptcy by some of its creditors, and some of its land was at risk of being sold for back taxes.
+The LCAN company was founded by James J. Curran, a Schuylkill County attorney.

+In 2004, the reestablished company was forced into bankruptcy by some of its creditors, and some of its land was at risk of being sold for back taxes.

 In 2006, the company's operations were suspended unless Curran stepped aside and kept out of actual operations, citing a violation of a consent decree from previous complaints, so a new management team took over.

+In 2008, he mainline pioneered by the LC&N are still the mainstay of several key transportation corridors in Northeastern Pennsylvania and operated by Norfolk-Southern, or Reading, Blue Mountain and Northern Railroads.

+Lehigh Coal and Navigation Company was cited for environmental regulatory violations, and was fined on several occasions.

-LCAN went bankrupt again in 2008 and was sold to creditors, who created Lehigh Anthracite and disestablished the New Company.
+Later in 2008, CAN declared bankruptcy and was acquired by creditors, who rebranded it as Lehigh Anthracite.